georchestra/georchestra/ldapadmin/README.md

 Public UI
 ---------

-The public UIs will be accessed from the CAS login page, by the way of text links: "lost password ?" and "create account".
+The public UIs will be accessed:
+ * from the CAS login page, by the way of text links: "lost password ?" and "create account".
+ * from every SDI page, by clicking on the username: "Edit user details"

 These pages should by light (no need to ship ExtJS).